BOOK REVIEW: Bill Fletcher, Jr. and Fernando Gapasin (2008) Solidarity Divided: The Crisis in Organized Labor and a New Path Toward Social Justice.

 In Solidarity Divided: The Crisis in Organized Labor and a New Path Toward Social Justice,¹ Fletcher and Gapasin insist that we need new answers to these questions if we hope to reverse “the crisis facing organized labor – indeed the crisis facing the entire US working class.”
-This crisis is marked by declining unionization, inter-union conflict, falling living standards, rising unemployment, growing poverty and deepening oppression.
+This crisis is marked by declining unionization, inter-union conflict, falling living standards, rising unemployment, growing poverty, and deepening oppression.

 Unions are the most organized section of the working class.
-They could win mass support if they championed the unity, rights and standard-of-living of the entire class, that is, if they addressed social and political issues.
+They could win mass support if they championed the unity, rights, and standard-of-living of the entire class, that is, if they addressed social and political issues.

 How can union supporters argue that unions fight for everyone, when unions themselves refuse to make this argument?

 When unions do address matters of oppression, these are not considered central to the union’s function.
-Instead, they are usually delegated to separate union departments or caucuses, so that Black members are left to fight racism, women to fight sexism, gays to fight homophobia, etc. The implication is that straight White male workers have nothing to gain from fighting oppression.
-The question of whether they do or not divides society, the workplace, the unions and the left.
+Instead, they are usually delegated to separate union departments or caucuses, so that Black members are expected to fight racism, women to fight sexism, gays to fight homophobia, etc. The implication is that straight White male workers have nothing to gain from fighting oppression.
+The question of whether they do or not divides society, the workplace, the unions, and the left.